This blog was first published in 2020 and updated on December 8, 2021.

-As a stand-alone software, nothing comes close to Excel’s abilities to process mathematical equations and to manage and store data.
+As a stand-alone software, nothing comes close to Excel’s ability to process mathematical equations and manage and store data.
 Calculations that would normally take hours to complete can be presented in spreadsheets in seconds.

 Any number of what-if scenarios can be shown with a few assumption updates.
 What’s more, there are enterprise-class solutions that complement and leverage the power of Excel.
 So, let’s learn some tips to unlock Excel’s power for FP&A and beyond.